DataAthleteChamp/H-S-Codesign/README.md

 ## Main Workflow

+1. Collect and prepare dataset face images for each class.
-1. Train and compare candidate models in `ModelExploration`.
+2. Train and compare candidate models in `ModelExploration`.
+3. Select the Xception-based model based on the trade-off between accuracy, model size, memory usage, and inference latency.
-2. Export the selected model as `.tflite`, `.c`, and `.h` files.
+4. Convert the selected model to TensorFlow Lite format and export it as `.c` and `.h` files for firmware embedding.
-3. Build and flash the ESP32-S3 firmware in `esp32/`.
+5. Build and flash the ESP32-S3 firmware in `esp32/`.
-4. Test real-time camera predictions on the device.
+6. Run the deployed pipeline on the device: camera capture, face detection, Xception inference, and prediction thresholding.
+7. Evaluate real-world results.

+## Chosen Model

+The deployed face-classification model is based on the Xception architecture.
+Xception was selected because it uses depthwise separable convolutions, which significantly reduce the number of parameters and computational operations compared to standard convolutions.
+This makes the architecture lightweight and efficient while still preserving important image features for classification.

 ## Build